 Line thirteen contains the speaker’s exclamation over his repossession of the ring.
 It is again in his “warm palm.”
 The only difference he can see is that it is “burnished.”

 The final three lines of the text are formatted with ten syllables each.
 They are soothing, especially when placed next to the surprise of the ring, making it out of the fire.
 The speaker, rather than being distressed over this turn of events, embraces it.
 He feels his mother’s presence within the ring in his hand.
 Her,

 sift through its circle slowly

-It still represents eternity, but rather than a life after death, it is closer to an unbreakable connection between mother and son.
+It still represents eternity, but rather than life after death, and it is closer to an unbreakable connection between mother and son.
 She is still there, in spirit, connected to the ring.

 In the last lines, he compares the ring to an egg timer.
 Perhaps, Harrison was thinking of the way that the top piece of an egg timer spins.
 It circles slowly, just like the mother’s presence does within the ring.

 The main theme of this piece is the loss of a family member.
 Throughout, Harrison uses simple, narrative language in order to describe what happened after the speaker’s mother died and she was cremated along with her wedding ring.
 Although the poem is not filled with a great deal of mourning or grieving, it does contain numerous images that allude to the impact this loss has had.